What is emulsion?

 What equipment should be used to obtain an emulsion in industry?

 The emulsion process is generally carried out in tanks equipped with magnetic stirrers.
 At Agitec, it is the mobile Rotor/Stator that is dedicated to this mixing technique.
-It consists of a turbine with 4 straight blades for the rotor and a cylinder with vertical openings for the stator.
+This system allowing a strong agitation in a very short time consists of a turbine with 4 inclined blades for the rotor and a cylinder with vertical openings for the stator.

 This type of rotor can also be used for all applications involving two or more immiscible liquids.